TaalVerena/cuppa-cake/README.md

 - [DB Diagram](https://dbdiagram.io/home) - Database Schema Design Tool.

 ## Credits
-### Content
-The content for the site was written by the developer.

 ### Media
 The product images and favicon were generated using [ChatGPT](https://chatgpt.com/).